vnikme/rubiks/README.md

 # rubiks
-Rubiks solver and some math around it
+Rubiks solver and some math around it.

+TODO:
+ 1. Auto capture cube state using camera.
+ 2. Localization.